-Capture antibodies highly specific for the analyte of interest are coated to the wells of a PVDF bottomed 96 well microtitre plate either during kit manufacture or in the laboratory.
-The plate is then blocked to minimise any non-antibody dependent unspecific binding and finally washed before adding the cells to be investigated.
-Cell suspension and stimulant are added to the coated and blocked microtitre plate and the plate incubated allowing the specific antibodies to bind any analytes produced.
-Biotinylated detection antibodies are then added which bind to the previously captured analyte.
-Enzyme conjugated Streptavidin is added binding to the detection antibodies.
-Any excess unbound analyte and antibodies are removed by careful washing.
-Colour substrate is then applied to the wells resulting in coloured spots which can be quantified using appropriate analysis software or manually using microscopes.
+A capture antibody highly specific for the analyte of interest is coated to the wells of a PVDF bottomed 96 well microtitre plate either during kit manufacture or in the laboratory.
+The plate is then blocked to minimise any non-antibody dependent unspecific binding and washed.
+Cell suspension and stimulant are added and the plate incubated allowing the specific antibodies to bind any analytes produced.
+Cells are then removed by washing prior to the addition of Biotinylated detection antibodies which bind to the previously captured analyte.
+Enzyme conjugated streptavidin is then added binding to the detection antibodies.
+Following incubation and washing substrate is then applied to the wells resulting in coloured spots which can be quantified using appropriate analysis software or manually using a microscope.